kronosta/clc-intercal/README.md

 # 32-bit character limit version
 CLC-INTERCAL unfortunately has a built-in, human-reachable limit of 65535 characters in a program.
 After toiling away for two days, I have the a version which changes that to about 4 billion.
 It doesn't work as a tar file because the default .io files aren't sufficient to compile programs.

+## How to install to 1.00
+- Install CLC-INTERCAL 1.00
+- Type `perl -E 'print "@INC";'` into your shell to find a list of directories that the `Language::INTERCAL` files could be in.
+- Look for the `Language/INTERCAL` directory inside each of them.
+It should have a lot of files and several directories inside (there may be a few extra directories named `Language/INTERCAL` in `@INC`)
+- Replace `Object.pm` and `Parser.pm` with the files in the `32-bit 1.00` directory in this repo
+- See the Preparation section for how to compile and run programs (it's a bit more complicated than usual).

 ## How to install to 1.-94.-2.3
 - Install CLC-INTERCAL 1.-94.-2.3.
-(See How to install to 1.00 section for 1.00 directions)
 - Type `perl -E 'print "@INC";'` into your shell to find a list of directories that the `Language::INTERCAL` files could be in.
 - Look for the `Language/INTERCAL` directory inside each of them.
 It should have a lot of files and several directories inside (there may be a few extra directories named `Language/INTERCAL` in `@INC`)
 - Replace the directory you found with the `32-bit Character Limit/Language/INTERCAL` directory in this repo.
 - Make sure `Language/INTERCAL.pm` is intact in `@INC` (it's the exact same as the `INTERCAL.pm` provided in this repo)
-- See the Preparation section for how to compile and run programs (it's a bit more complicated than usual).

-## How to install to 1.00
-- Install CLC-INTERCAL 1.00
-- Type `perl -E 'print "@INC";'` into your shell to find a list of directories that the `Language::INTERCAL` files could be in.
-- Look for the `Language/INTERCAL` directory inside each of them.
-It should have a lot of files and several directories inside (there may be a few extra directories named `Language/INTERCAL` in `@INC`)
-- Replace `Object.pm` and `Parser.pm` with the files in the `32-bit 1.00` directory in this repo
 - See the Preparation section for how to compile and run programs (it's a bit more complicated than usual).

 ## Preparation